 In a typical AL-ANON meeting, participants share and listen to the experiences, strengths and hopes of one another on a confidential and anonymous basis.
-Most AL-ANON meetings focus at first on a topic delivered by a lead-off speaker, followed by participants speaking about how that topic relates to their own lives or about other experiences in their lives.
+Most AL-ANON meetings focus at first on a topic delivered by a lead-off speaker (the chair of this meeting), followed by participants speaking about how that topic relates to their own lives or about other experiences in their lives.
 Participants are not required to speak, but when they do, they are encouraged to share their own experience, strength and hope, focusing on their own life without gossip or criticism of one another.

-Each AL-ANON meeting is operated independently, and each has its own character and focus.
+Each AL-ANON meeting is independent, and each has its own character and focus.
 Some meetings focus on special topics or needs (see below).
-Some of these meetings, called open meetings, are designed for members of the public seeking information.
+Some of these meetings, called open meetings, are designed for members of the public seeking information as well as members.

 All meetings that are OPEN can be attended by anyone interested in learning about the Al-Anon program.
 A CLOSED meeting is for Al-Anon/Alateen members only, and those considering membership.

 When our World Service Office lists a group, at their request, there is an informal agreement that the group will abide by Al-Anon Traditions and keep its doors open to any Al-Anon member.
 Listing in the directory does not constitute approval of any group’s manner of practicing the Al-Anon program.
 If the group you attend is not right for you, please try another.